Ford Thunderbird (tenth generation): Model year changes and design

 A more sophisticated, supercharged and intercooled version of the 3.8 L OHV V6 was used to power the high performance Thunderbird Super Coupe, also called Thunderbird SC for short.
 The Super Coupe could be had with a Mazda-derived, M5R2 5-speed manual transmission or an AOD 4-speed automatic transmission (or 4R70W for 1994/1995 models).
 The Thunderbird Super Coupe was Motor Trend's Car of the Year for 1989, which Ford proudly advertised.
-When running at a maximum of 5,600 rpm, the supercharger provided 12 psi of boost, with the engine rated at 210 hp/230 hp for 1994/1995 at 4,000 rpm and 315 lbft of torque at 2,600 rpm under an 8.2:1 (8.6:1 for 1994/1995) compression ratio.
-Accompanying the more powerful engine, Super Coupes were equipped with a host of unique features underlining their higher performance demeanor relative to standard Thunderbirds.
-Among these were larger, 16 x 7.0 inch alloy wheels with high performance tires (standard Thunderbirds came with 15 x 6.0 inch steel wheels and 15 x 6.5 inch alloy wheels were optional), a Traction-Lok limited slip differential, standard anti-lock brakes, 4-wheel disc brakes (vented front and rear rotors), speed-sensitive variable assist steering, lower body side cladding, fog lights, and a stiffer suspension with adjustable shocks supplied by Tokico.
+When running at a maximum of 5,600 rpm, the supercharger provided 12 psi of boost, with the engine rated at 210 hp/230 hp for 1994/1995 at 4,000 rpm and 315 lbft of torque at 2,600 rpm under an 8.2:1 (8.5:1 for 1994/1995) compression ratio.
+Accompanying the more powerful engine, Super Coupes were equipped with a host of unique features relative to standard Thunderbirds.
+Among these were larger, 16 x 7.0 inch alloy wheels with high performance tires (standard Thunderbirds came with 15 x 6.0 inch steel wheels and 15 x 6.5 inch alloy wheels were optional), a Traction-Lok limited-slip differential, standard anti-lock brakes, 4-wheel disc brakes (vented front and rear rotors), speed-sensitive variable assist steering, lower body side cladding, fog lights, and a stiffer suspension with adjustable shocks supplied by Tokico.

-In spite of the new Thunderbird's merits, it was considered a failure by Ford's top management.
+The new Thunderbird was considered a failure by Ford's top management.
 On January 17, 1989, then Ford President Harold A. Poling, with Ford CEO Donald Petersen and Ford Executive Vice President Phil Benton looking on, harshly criticized the MN12 program's staff in a meeting for badly missing the Thunderbird and Cougars' weight and cost targets (250 lb heavier and more per car than planned).
 This criticism came as a surprise to the program staff who expected to be praised for the Thunderbird and Cougars' technical achievements and positive reception.
 Anthony "Tony" S. Kuchta, manager of the MN12 program, was angered by Poling, not for his points about weight and cost overruns but rather that he directed his criticism at the program staff instead of at Kuchta who was responsible for all of the important decisions that determined the program's direction.
 Many of the decisions that Kuchta made regarding the MN12's development that resulted in the weight and cost overruns criticized by Poling were caused by the very things that set the MN12 cars apart from other cars in their class (such as rear-wheel drive and an independent rear suspension).
 Falling out of favor with Ford management after the Thunderbird and Cougars' launch, Kuchta voluntarily retired early from Ford in May 1989.